techgrounds/techgrounds-FvL69-1/10_Final_Project/Time-log.md/day-18.md

 Trying to solve this AttributeError msg.

 ## Obstacles
-1. AttributeError: 'FinalVersionStack' object has no attribute 'adminServer'
+AttributeError: 'FinalVersionStack' object has no attribute 'adminServer'

 ## Solutions
-No solution yet.
+Wrong order of function calls.

 ## Learnings
-?
+I can waste a lot of time on something so obvious!